Chrispreethi/Web-Scraping/README.md

 # Web-Scraping
-Codes used to scrape the data from different websites
+Code used to scrape the data from Wikipedia infobox